 It helped a lot that all the main interest groups (the farmers’ associations from Poschiavo and Brusio, the local trade association and the gastronomy sector) were convinced by the potential of “100% Valposchiavo” right from the start.

-Another important factor are quick wins, like prices and media coverage, which are good stimuli to keep on working.
+Another important factor is quick wins, like prices and media coverage, which are good stimuli to keep on working.
 In the long run, however, you need economic success.
 As long as the stakeholders are sure that they get some benefit out of the project, they will stick to it.

 All too often tourism businesses and destinations develop well-meaning sustainability strategies but ultimately fail at implementation.
 To your mind, what does it take to succeed?
 Which pitfalls to avoid?